Fabrizio-Caruso/8bitC/8bitC_ENG.md

 </ul>
 <p>The other 8-bit architectures under our consideration may suffer less from this problem but the scope of local variables and parameter passing also have a cost when a <em>hardware stack</em> can be used.</p>
 <h4 id="an-antipattern-may-help-us">An <em>antipattern</em> may help us</h4>
-<p>One way to mitigate this problem is to reduce the use of local variables and passed paramters.
+<p>One way to mitigate this problem is to reduce the use of local variables and passed parameters.
 This is clearly an <em>antipattern</em> and if we were to apply it to all our code we would get some <em>spaghetti code</em>.<br>
 We must therefore wisely choose which variables deserve to be local and which variables can be declared as global.<br>
 We would then have less re-usable code but we will gain in efficiency.
 I am <strong>NOT</strong> suggesting the use of just global variables and to renounce to all parameters in functions.</p>
 <h4 id="do-no-use-re-entrant-function">[6502] Do no use re-entrant function</h4>